-You’ll also find silicones used in cosmetics and various personal care products to make them soft and smooth.
-In more industrial contexts, they are commonly used for insulation, sealants, adhesives, lubricants, gaskets, filters, medical applications (e.g., tubing), and casing for electrical components.
+In more industrial contexts, silicone is commonly used for insulation, sealants, adhesives, lubricants, gaskets, filters, medical applications (e.g., tubing), and casing for electrical components.

-Many people seem to think that silicones are a natural material derived directly from sand.
-Not so.
-Like any plastic polymer, silicones are synthetic and include a mix of chemical additives derived from fossil fuels.
-The key difference from all the carbon-based plastics we described above is that silicones have a backbone made of silicon.
+Like any plastic polymer, silicones are synthetic and include a mix of chemical additives.
+The key differentiator from carbon-based plastics is that silicones have a backbone made of silicon.
 I know, confusing!
 It’s important to get the terminology right here, so let's dive in:

 This is the base element that makes up silica, but silicon is not generally found in nature in this elemental form.
 It is made by heating silica at very high temperatures with carbon in an industrial furnace.

-The silicon is then reacted with fossil fuel-derived hydrocarbons to create siloxane monomers that are bonded together into polymers to form the final silicone resin.
+The silicone is then reacted with fossil fuel-derived hydrocarbons to create siloxane monomers2 that are bonded together into polymers to form the final silicone resin.
 The quality of these silicones can vary greatly depending on the level of purification.
 For example, the silicones used to make computer chips are highly purified.

 Many experts and authorities consider silicones to be nontoxic and safe for contact with food and drink.
 For example, Health Canada states: "There are no known health hazards associated with use of silicone cookware.
 Silicone rubber does not react with food or beverages, or produce any hazardous fumes."

 - The silicone should be high quality, ideally "medical grade" but at least "food grade."
+(If the grade isn't listed, ask the company selling it.)
 The higher the quality, the lower the possibility of leaching chemicals.

 - You can test a silicone product for chemical fillers by pinching and twisting a flat surface of it to see if any white shows through.
 If you see white, a filler likely has been used because pure silicone should not change color at all.
 If it has fillers, the product may not be uniformly heat resistant and may impart an odor to food.
 But most importantly, you will have no idea what the filler is, and it may leach unknown chemicals into the food.
 For all you know, the filler may be a silicone of low quality or not silicone at all.